SSWConsulting/SSW.Rules.Content/rules/do-you-use-emoji-in-dynamics-label/rule.md

 Disadvantages:

-* Not obvious to see - user normally doesn't aware to hover to the label to see the note.
+* Not obvious to see - users are often unaware they can hover on the label to see the note.

 ![Figure: The out-of-box description attribute can be used as a tooltip.
 But it's not obvious to see.](screenshot-at-oct-28-11-17-04.png "Figure: The out-of-box description attribute can be used as a tooltip.
 But it's not obvious to see.")